xavierpuigf/virtualhome/rules_doc.md

-# document for the rules of the transition
+# Document for the rules of the transition

 ## Template